vbamacros/autoupdater-sample/README.md

 ## See it in action

 1. Download [v1.0.0](https://github.com/vbamacros/autoupdater-sample/releases/download/v1.0.0/autoupdater-sample.xlsm) or [v2.0.0](https://github.com/vbamacros/autoupdater-sample/releases/download/v2.0.0/autoupdater-sample.xlsm).
+2. Alt + click and check the Unblock box under Security.
+(All downloaded macros are flagged as "potentially dangerous")
-2. Open the file; you should be prompted to update to v3.0.0.
+3. Open the file; you should be prompted to update to v3.0.0.

 ## ⚠️ Warnings